andburch/_posts/2020-01-02-weight_analysis_pt_1.md

 ## 5     4  3.30   82.8  82.3 0720caf37139… 2019-09-23 09:50:54 wakeup
 {% endhighlight %}

 Notice that the first column is named "X", R's default for unnamed columns---this comes from the unnamed index column of the `pandas` data frame that generated it.
-"ID" is a uniquely generated ID for each measurement, "sleepwake"" is a factor we'll talk about later, and the rest of the columns are self-explanatory.
+"ID" is a uniquely generated ID for each measurement, "sleepwake" is a factor we'll talk about later, and the rest of the columns are self-explanatory.